 “I’m from San Diego originally, and it’s the farthest from San Diego there is.”

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
-He had picked me up somewhere around Indio and we had been driving and talking for the past 2 hours.
-I’m ravenous and I gladly wolf down the burgers after initial polite refusal.
+He picked me up somewhere around Indio and has been driving for 2 hours.
+I am ravenous.
+I wolf my Son of Baconator down.

-Andrew mades it known at the start that he was a Jehovah’s Witness, and also made it known we didn’t have to talk about it.
-Seemingly aware of the discomfort that comes with the door-to-door evangelism, he was at once eager to talk about his faith, and restrained out of politeness from doing so.
+Andrew is a Jehovah’s Witness.
+He made that known at the start.
+He also made it known that we didn’t have to talk about it.
+Aware of discomfort that comes with the door-to-door evangelism, he’s simultaneously eager to talk about his faith, and restrained by his own social grace from doing so.

-He ends up picking up two more people: an old rancher and a young hitchhiker.
-He extends the same introduction to them, and there’s a straining there too.
+We stop and pick up two more people: an old rancher and a young hitchhiker.
+He extends the same dampened religious enthusiasm to them.

-He drops me off at the U of A library, because I don’t know another landmark.
-The rancher got off a while ago and I say good luck to the other hitchhiker.
+He drops me off at the U of A library, because I don’t know another landmark in the city.
+He gives me 5 dollars.

-As I slide <div>’s across the screen, huge freight trucks scream past on the highway outside.
+As I hammer away into the Terminal, huge freight trucks scream past on the highway outside.
+Sometimes I take the work to bed.
+I take it into my sleeping bag.

 I wanted to see the US, as much of it as I could, before I started working in earnest.

-The sun is coming down, and I can see the downtown of my last stop.
-It’s months since that first night in San Bernardino.
+The sun is coming down, and I can see the downtown of Austin.
+It’s months since the first night in San Bernardino.
 I’m elated - to see my good friend Sam mostly.
 There’s so much I want to tell him.